ryanharvey1/ryanharvey1.github.io/_pages/about.md

 ---

 Currently, I am a doctoral candidate in the lab of Benjamin Clark at the University of New Mexico and expect to graduate in May 2021.
+I'm searching for a postdoctoral position that will start in 2021.

 My main interest is in exploring circuit-level dynamics that relate to behavior & memory and how these dynamics are altered in neurodevelopment disorders.